 As for being a blind person or having epilepsy, John Bramblitt says it's "just another aspect of who I am."
 This is the second – subtle – comment that struck me as notable.
 How often are people with disabilities identified as exceptions, outsiders, outliers – and difficult to fit in our equations or perceptions?
 The disabilities are a part of those people and something that should be factored into our work naturally and without a fuss: captioning, alternate formats, testing (for usability and accessibility), web standards, and so on.

 Was that reading too much into these comments?
 How do you interpret them?
 Express your opinion in the comment box!
-See more of his work.
+Read his About Us page.

 PS You can view John Bramblitt's works at Sightless Works or visit his website, which includes a link to his blog.